IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     toolUrl                      The **base URL** of the tool before query parameters are added.

-    hasPreviewMode               A boolean that when true indicates the tool has a preview mode.
+    hasPreviewMode               A boolean that indicates whether tool has a preview mode which can be embedded in the File Page.

     contentType                  File level tools operate on a specific **file type** (content type or MIME type such as "application/pdf") and this must be specified.
 Dataset level tools do not use contentType.